nikolausnikolausgit/Portfolio_Analyst/SQL-skills/LeetCode.md

 FROM Sales INNER JOIN Product USING(product_id)
 ```
 ## 8 (1581.
 Customer Who Visited but Did Not Make Any Transactions)
+Write a solution to find the IDs of the users who visited without making any transactions and the number of times they made these types of visits.
+Return the result table sorted in any order.
 ```sql
 SELECT
     customer_id,